jwjohns/cursor-tools/README.md

 ## Best Practices

-1. Create worktrees in a consistent location
-   - Consider creating a `worktrees` directory at the root of your project
-   - Example: `/path/to/project/worktrees/feature-x`

-2. Use meaningful directory names that correspond to your branches
+0. Do not work in the worktree root directory.
+In the worktree root directory just checkout this `worktree` branch that only contains a README.

+1. Use the branch name as the directory name.
+Use meaningful branch names.
    - Good: `../worktrees/feature-login`
    - Avoid: `../worktrees/temp1`

-3. Clean up worktrees when you're done with them
+2. Clean up worktrees when you're done with them
    - Always use `git worktree remove` instead of manually deleting directories
    - This ensures proper cleanup of Git's internal worktree metadata

-4. Remember that worktrees share the same Git history
-   - Changes (commits, branches) made in one worktree are immediately visible in all others
-   - Pulling updates in one worktree will make them available to all worktrees

 ## Common Issues and Solutions